BentonEdmondson/servitor/jtp/readme.md

 ## Motivation

-I had read about the `gemini://` protocol as a simplified alternative to `https://`, and so wanted to explore how complicated `https://` really was.
+I had read about the `gemini://` protocol as a simplified alternative to `https://`, and so I wanted to explore how complicated `https://` really was.
 Ultimately, I found that the subset of features needed to do a basic JSON transfer is extremely simple.

 ## Request